 * MM #9.5 – Waikamoi Nature Trail.
 We took the short 15 minutes nature trail (a mile approx) for a warm up.
 The trail passes through beautiful trees, ferns, and an overlook.

 ** MM #17 – Keane Peninsula.
-We took a small detour for this and it was complete worth.
-The rocky volcanic coastline with the sparkling blue ocean view from here is like no other!
+We took a small detour for this and it was completely worth.
+The rocky volcanic coastline with the sparkling blue ocean view from here is otherworldly!

-*** MM #17 1/3 – Halfway to Hana; A Quick stop for the MUST TRY fresh baked banana bread from this place!
-We got some for friends and family too.
+*** MM #17 1/3 – Halfway to Hana; A Quick stop for the MUST TRY freshly baked banana bread from this place!
+We got back some for friends and family too and they loved it.

 *** MM #28.8 – Nahiku Roadside Marketplace sells some Hawaiian local products.
 MUST TRY is the Hana coconut candy chips from Willie for $6!.
 Ohh these chips are legendary!
 Nahiku Marketplace also has ‘the best fish tacos’ in Maui.
 Quick stop.